AlxV07/BBQScoutingPass/README.md

 * Cleaned up a bunch o messy code
 * Fixed very weird alignment stuff in the original ScoutingPASS THANKS VIK

-## HUGE THANKS TO PWANGERS FOR EVERYTHING THO GO FUDDSTER :DDD
+## HUGE THANKS TO PWANGERS FOR EVERYTHING THO GO FUDDSTER AND ALL THOSE PEOPLE :DDD
+(Here on is written by Pwangers)

 <!-- TABLE OF CONTENTS -->
 <details>